saeedahsan/MyBnb/README.md

 `most_cancellations_report`: Get hosts and renters with the most cancellations within a year.<br>
 `exit`: Exit the application.

-Note: If you want to quickly start playing around with actual data, run the SQL script to insert several hosts, renters, listings and other data in the database.
+If you want to quickly start playing around with actual data, run the SQL script to insert several hosts, renters, listings and other data in the database.